Cliff Park Ormiston Academy

 Cliff Park Ormiston Academy (formerly Cliff Park High School) is a coeducational secondary school with academy status, located in the Gorleston-on-Sea area of Great Yarmouth in the English county of Norfolk.
 The school educates children aged 11 to 16.

 History

 Previously a foundation school, Cliff Park High School was put into special measures in 2012 following an unsatisfactory Ofsted inspection report.
 The school exited special measures in 2013 and converted to academy status in January 2014, sponsored by the Ormiston Academies Trust.
-The most recent Ofsted inspection in September 2016 graded the academy as 'Good'.
+The most recent Ofsted inspection in October 2022, graded the academy as 'Requires Improvement'.
+Previously, it had received a judgment of 'Good'.

 Academic results

 In 2016, the academy's Progress 8 score for GCSE results was 0.37, which is above the average Progress 8 for schools in England.
 58% of students achieved grades A*-C / 9–4 in GCSE English and Maths.

 Notable former pupils

 The classical and pop musician, media personality and model Myleene Klass attended the school in the 1990s before becoming a member of the band Hear'Say.